Getting Started on a Study

 Next, you will need to obtain local key service support approvals from any service departments you may require to support your research including R&I finance approval.
 R&I is happy to support you in obtaining these local approvals if required.
 Please see department contact details here.

-Completing the statement of activities and schedule of events (non-commercial studies)
+Completing the Organisation Information Document and schedule of events/schedule of events costing attribution template (non-commercial studies)

 Research agreement completion (commercially sponsored studies) arranging key service support

 If your study is commercial the sponsor of your study will have prepared a commercial organisation information document (OID) as well as a model draft commercial research agreement using the appropriate national template agreement.
 There will also be the NIHR Costing template which is completed online.